-The best opportunity to improve someone's appearance is oflten where aging starts.
-Baggy, tired eyes and dark circles often start talking before we do.
-If you are blessed with huge cheekbones, especially where they join with the nose, you probably never thought about lower eyelid problems.
+The best opportunity to improve someone's appearance is often where aging starts.
+Baggy, tired eyes and dark circles start talking before we do.
+If you are blessed with prominent cheekbones, especially where they join with the nose, you probably never thought about lower eyelid problems.
 The bone holds the skin up nicely and issues of protruding fat pads and baggy skin are all hidden by this internationally desirable trait.

 For the rest of us, age will thin the fat in predictable areas of the face.
 We lose the “youth-full-ness” of the midface prompting it to fall towards the mouth and jowl.
 This leaves a hollow under the eye called the tear trough.
 When a fat pad or bag exists under the eye, it is dramatically worsened by the tear trough valley under it.
 The result is a shadow creating the dark circles under the eye.

 Still today, many surgeons simply remove fat pads.
 This results in even more loose skin around the eye.
 Today, many of the best cosmetic eyelid surgeons save and transpose that precious volume of fat into the tear trough.
 The fullness supports the skin and reflects the light.
 Less skin is removed, reducing complications.
 The objective is to look at the lower eyelid as a part of the cheek, not a flat tire.

 Every leading lady has an oval cheek with an apex.
 Light bounces off the face showing union between the eye, cheek, jowl or chin.
 Modern fillers and the arrangement of your own tissue offer amazing, natural and attractive improvements.